 NYSNA President Nancy Hagans, RN, BSN, CCRN, said: "To my siblings in the public sector: All of the private sector is with you!
 All of NYSNA is with you!
 Nurses around the country are with you!
 Your fight for health equity is our fight and we won’t stop until we win a fair contract for the H+H and Mayorals nurses and health equity for ALL! "

 NYSNA Executive Director Pat Kane, RN, said: "This fight is not just the public sector nurses' fight.
 This is a fight for the members of the communities they serve, day and night, 24/7, 365.
 This is a fight for all of us, and that's why today we are calling on the management of H+H to support these nurses and bargain a fair contract!"

 Council members expressed their commitment to supporting this contract fight and shared personal accounts of their connection to nurses, both as patients and family members.

 After the speak-out, nurses marched on the boss, approaching the entrance of H+H headquarters by the hundreds calling for management to meet with them.
 While management did not come out and meet with nurses, nurses made sure their demands for safe staffing and a fair contract were heard loud and clear.
-The nurses know that being in a union and covered by a contract guarantees fair wages for all.
 They sealed the action with a promise as they chanted, “We’ll be back.”